a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 Q17: To what extent do you agree with the above statement in general?
 [Single choice]
   * Agree.
   * Disagree.
 A company should not define owners for microservices.
-  * N/A. Microservice ownership is not an important issue to consider.
   * Other: [Text entry]

 Q18: In the context of your project, do you identify microservice owners?
 [Single choice]